GASQBDUV/EyesUp/README.md

-# EyesUP
-Quickly see what planes are above you right now.
 # Eyes Up - Real-Time Flight Scanner

 A simple yet powerful Python script that fetches and displays real-time flight data for a selected geographical area using the public OpenSky Network API.